 Bongos are shy animals and are easily frightened.
 Adult males usually live alone, while mothers and their young may form small groups.
 Bongos are mostly nocturnal, but are sometimes active during the day, too.

 - Bongos are the only Tragelaphus (antelope-like animals) in which both sexes have horns.

 - The bongo requires salt in its diet and often visits natural salt licks.
 They even eat burned wood and lightning-killed trees to obtain salt.

 - The animal’s large ears account for why they rely on their hearing more than sight or smell.

-We have three bongos at Potter Park Zoo – Bella, a female born in 2008 at Virginia Zoological Park, Maverick, a male born in 2011 at the White Oak Conservation Center, and Uzuri, a female born in 2016 at John Ball Zoo.
+We have three bongos at Potter Park Zoo – Bella, a female born in 2008 at Virginia Zoological Park, Uzuri, a female born in 2016 at John Ball Zoo, and Zahara, a female born in 2022 at Potter Park Zoo.